Percentage Concentration to Molarity Calculator

 Enter the density of your solution.

 The molarity, A.K.A. the molar concentration, describes the number of moles in a given volume of solution.
 We usually use units like 1 mol/L (moles per liter) = 1 mol/dm³ (moles per cubic decimetre) = 1 M (molar).

 Your results have been calculated! 🎉

-You can also check if your chemical reactions are taking place in standard conditions 🌡️
+You can also check if your chemical reactions are taking place in standard temperature and pressure 🌡️

 How do I convert molarity to percentage concentration?